 - Overturns: When a crane is operating on unstable ground, if the crane operator lifts a load beyond the crane’s capacity, or if the load swings too fast or too far, the crane can tip over.

-- Falls: If safety harnesses are not worn or if they malfunction, a worker falling from a crane can suffer severe injury or death.
+- Falls: If safety harnesses are not worn or if they malfunction, a worker falling from a crane can suffer severe injuries to the spine or other areas of the body, or even death.